dorisoks/insight_h1b_statistics/README.md

 The methodology to find out Top 10 states and occupations which have the most certified H1B application can be summarized as below:

-1. Create default dictionary to track accumulated count of desired fields
+1. Create default dictionary to keep tracking accumulated count of desired fields for certified application
+2. Locate index of correspoding fields name in header line
-2. After reading input CSV file, separate each row by ';' with data validation
+3. After reading input CSV file, separate each row by ';' with data validation
-3. Locating index of corresponding fields
+4. Locating index of corresponding fields
-4. For 'certified' case, update the count for correpsonding state and occupation
+5. For 'certified' case, update the count for correpsonding state and occupation
-5. Using Heap to get top 10 states and occupations with most certified cases from updated dictionaies
+6. Using `heap` to get top 10 states and occupations with most certified cases from updated dictionaies
+   1. Python internal method `sorted()` is tested and compared to `heap` (see [Discussion](README.md#Discussion) for details)

 So in this solution, I will use the method of dict and heap: create two dictionaries: for occupation and for state; read csv file row by row with data cleaning: for each fow, update the count for both dictionaries; after reading all input, find the top 10 counts in dictionaries: save dictionary into heap, then pop 10 times; Time O(N + klogN)